Cladoniaceae: Human interactions and uses

 Cladonia lichens, particularly the "reindeer lichens" such as C. stellaris, C. rangiferina, and C. arbuscula, are a critical winter food source for reindeer (caribou) in northern boreal and arctic regions.
 In some areas, these lichens can constitute up to 80% of reindeer winter diet.
 The average annual linear growth rate of these reindeer lichens is about 5 mm per year, accounting for their slow recovery rate after grazing or disturbance.
-Satellite-based studies have shown a significant decline in caribou lichen cover across large areas of Eastern Canada over the past three decades, likely due to factors such as climate change-induced shrub encroachment, increased wildfire frequency, and grazing pressure, which could have serious implications for caribou populations and ecosystem dynamics.
-The abundance of lichen-rich forests has significant economic implications for reindeer husbandry, particularly for indigenous Sámi people in Fennoscandia.
-However, lichen-dominated forests have declined significantly in recent decades due to factors such as intensive forestry practices, overgrazing, and fire suppression.
+Satellite-based studies have shown a marked decline in caribou lichen cover across large areas of Eastern Canada over the past three decades, likely due to factors such as climate change-induced shrub encroachment, increased wildfire frequency, and grazing pressure, which could have serious implications for caribou populations and ecosystem dynamics.
+The abundance of lichen-rich forests has important economic implications for reindeer husbandry, particularly for indigenous Sámi people in Fennoscandia.
+However, lichen-dominated forests have declined considerably in recent decades due to factors such as intensive forestry practices, overgrazing, and fire suppression.
 This decline has prompted efforts to restore lichen habitats, including experimental transplantation of lichen fragments to accelerate recovery after disturbances like forest fires.

 Five Cladoniaceae species are depicted in Haeckel's 1904 lichen lithograph.

 Some Cladoniaceae species are exploited in a profitable export business for decorative uses, with demand reaching thousands of kilograms.
 In Europe, Cladonia stellaris is used ornamentally in wreaths, floral decorations and architectural models.
 From 1970–1975, an average of nearly 3000 metric tonnes were exported each year from Finland, Norway and Sweden; most of these exports (about 80%) went to West Germany.
 Fruticose Cladonia species, often dyed green and glycerol-treated for flexibility, are common in model train displays as miniature trees and shrubs.
 The product commercially sold as "ball moss" or "Icelandic moss" in hobby and craft stores is often Cladonia stellaris and other similar species, often dyed in various colours.
 In Sweden, Cladonia lichens were used historically as a partial insulation for storm windows.

 The complex net-like structures of the Australasian lichen Pulchrocladia retipora have been described as "of considerable beauty resembling lace or coral", and have been utilised in floral and architectural design.
 This species' branches, characterised by its numerous small holes, exemplify nature's efficient use of latticework structures.
 This design, widely used in construction for structures such as transmission towers or bridges, allows the organism to maintain structural integrity while minimising the amount of biological material used in its construction.
 The unique lichen architectures of five Cladoniaceae species are depicted in Ernst Haeckel's well-known and widely reproduced lichen-themed lithograph in his 1904 work Kunstformen der Nature (The art forms of nature).
 According to the lichenologists Robert Lücking and Toby Spribille, "the Cladonia growth form continues to be one of the most widely recognized lichen architectures, with their basal scales and erect, often trumpet-shaped podetia".